Aspartame | Safe | Bad | Insulin Response | Side Effects | Studies

 It is a sugar-free and low-calorie artificial sweetener.

-Moreover, the sweetener is indispensable in the light and zero drinks of most global manufacturers.
+Moreover, the sweetener is indispensable in most global manufacturers’ light and zero drinks.
 You can also find aspartame as an ingredient in the following packaged sweeteners:

 - Sweet n’ Low

-With this in mind, aspartame is also probably the most widely used synthetic sweetener of all.
+With this in mind, aspartame is also probably the most widely used synthetic sweetener.

 The reason aspartame is often considered harmful is that numerous studies have linked the sweetener to potential dangers.